Family Medical Records (cont.)

 - Current medications: a comprehensive list of any current medications with dosages and frequencies (how often taken).
 Medicines such as blood thinners, water pills, blood pressure pills, antibiotics, and antiseizure treatments have important interactions with one another and other drugs.
 Doctors need this information to avoid potentially dangerous reactions.
 Included with this medication list should be any herbal, alternative, or over-the-counter medications you take because all of these can have potentially important effects on your treatment.
 Finally, keep a log on the type and dates you were immunized including the date of your last tetanus booster.

 - Allergies to medicines: Equally important is a list of all medical allergies and significant food allergies (peanuts, shellfish, etc.).
 Some people have very serious allergies to common medications.
 It is essential for doctors to know this information when treating people.
 When known, the precise type of allergic reaction should be listed (itch, rash, hives, difficulty breathing, swelling, anaphylactic, or near fatal experience, etc.).
-Intolerances to medications are also important to note (such as nausea, vomiting, abdominal pain, headache, etc.).
+Intolerances to medications are also important to note (such as nausea, vomiting, abdominal pain, headache, confusion, etc.).

-- Family medical history: history of high blood pressure, diabetes, blood clots, cancer, and other conditions in blood relatives.
+- Family medical history: history of high blood pressure, heart disease, diabetes, blood clots, cancer, and other conditions in blood relatives.
 This history can affect how you are diagnosed and treated.
 Most important are the histories of parents, siblings, and children, but medical information about other family members may be pertinent as well.

 - Phone numbers: phone numbers of family members, treating doctors, therapists, pharmacist, or other health-care professionals.
 Each of these professionals can provide valuable information and can be very helpful during emergencies.